Automobile Accidents

 Defensive Driving Practices

-Defensive driving is when motorists use accident preventing techniques with a focus on driving safely.
-In general, be aware of what other drivers are doing, expect the unexpected and be prepared to avoid it.
-Use the following defensive driving practices to become a safer driver.
+Defensive driving is the practice of anticipating potential hazards and using proactive techniques to prevent accidents.
+In general, be aware of what other drivers are doing, expect the unexpected, and be prepared to avoid it.
+Using defensive driving practices can help you reduce risks, protect yourself and others, and become a safer driver.

 Read More

-Rear end car accidents – when one vehicle is hit in the rear by another following behind – are one of the most common car accidents on the roadway today.
-Even though they don’t typically cause fatalities, whiplash is one of the most common injuries suffered.
-They can also cause neck and spine injuries and concussions.
+Rear-end car accidents—where one vehicle crashes into the back of another—are one of the most common car accidents on the roadway today.
+Even though they don’t typically cause fatalities, they often lead to serious injuries such as whiplash, spinal trauma, and concussions.

 Read More